niplav/site/pipe_rings.md

 	$ echo init >a
 	$ tail -f a | [filters] >>a

-Usually, `fil` contains some initialization values.
+Usually, `a` contains some initialization values.
 These initialization values are then written into the pipeline, transformed by the filters, and concatenated to the file. `tail -f` then reads those new lines from the file in the order that they were generated, and new data is produced